fosskers/aura/book/src/faq.md

 Rust:

 1. To gain access to the `alpm` bindings already available for Rust.
+2. To make Aura easier to install.
-2. To open up Aura to more potential contributors.
+3. To open up Aura to more potential contributors.
-3. To reduce Aura's binary size.
+4. To reduce Aura's binary size.
-4. To improve Aura's CLI interface and `--help` messages.
+5. To improve Aura's CLI interface and `--help` messages.
-5. To improve Aura's performance.
+6. To improve Aura's performance.

 > You could have done any of that in Haskell.